Bryan-Foxy/medical_project/README.md

 ## Discussion
 The project is not yet fully completed.
-We have results that we can present, but further benchmarking and evaluation of our solution are needed.
+We have results that we can present, but further benchmarking and evaluation of our svolution are needed.
 Additionally, optimizing and refining our code will also be considered.

 Let us know if you have any questions.